MASTER STUDY

 He’d been trying to invite us to lunch for weeks, but I’d made excuses.
 Roman was busy and Cassie flatly refused.

-It was true that I had always been afraid of my mother going first.
-I knew what would happen.
-Without her to absorb and buffer him, I would be prevailed upon by the cosmic order to take her place.
+It was true that I’d always been afraid of my mother going first, because I knew what would happen.
+Without her to absorb and buffer my father, the cosmos would prevail upon me to take her place.
 Though things had gotten worse.
 Things had definitely gotten worse.
 Sometimes I did not answer his phone calls.
-I averted my eyes from his cluttered countertops, the prescription refill bottles, unread mail and toast crumbs of solitary living, which seemed to demand from me some womanly effort of fussing or bustling about.
+I averted my eyes from his cluttered countertops, the prescription refill bottles, unread mail and toast crumbs of solitary living, which seemed to demand my intervention and fussing.
 When I hugged him he felt soft, like a fruit beginning to rot.
 All my life he had been all rind, now he wanted to be cut open and savored.

 “How are you,” I typed in my phone.